What Is Form I-9?

 - Driver’s license from a Canadian governmental authority

-If an employee is under the age of 18 and doesn’t have any of the above identity documents, they may provide school or medical records, such as a report card or hospital record.
+If an employee is under the age of 18 and doesn’t have any of the above identity documents, they may provide school or medical records, such as a report card or hospital record, as an alternative.

 List C